OWASP/threat-dragon/README.md

 **Project leader:** Mike Goodwin (mike.goodwin@owasp.org)

 This repository contains the core files and modules for the project.
+For more info, go to [the main project repo](https://github.com/mike-goodwin/owasp-threat-dragon).